Color Quantization and Color Palettes

 Auto Palette

-The auto palette is the default color palette used within DynamicPDF Rasterizer to create indexed images.
-The auto palette uses a quantization algorithm to automatically determine the best color palette to use based on existing image specific colors.
-The auto palette can use either the Octree or Medium Cut algorithms to determine a color palette and has an option to specify the number of colors used in creating the output image.
-The quality of the output image is better when using auto palette as compared to using other palettes.
-By default, the Auto Palette uses the Octree quantization algorithm and a maximum palette size of 256.
+The auto palette is the default color palette DynamicPDF Rasterizer uses to create indexed images.
+The auto palette uses a quantization algorithm to determine the best color palette based on existing image-specific colors.
+The auto palette can use either the Octree or Medium Cut algorithms to pick a color palette and has the option to specify the number of colors used in creating the output image.
+The quality of the output image is better when using an auto palette than other palettes.
+By default, the Auto Palette uses the Octree quantization algorithm and a maximum palette size 256.

 PdfRasterizer rasterizer = new PdfRasterizer(pdfFilePath);